Collocate transformer and predictor in same pod¶

 SERVICE_HOSTNAME=$(kubectl get inferenceservice $SERVICE_NAME -o jsonpath='{.status.url}' | cut -d "/" -f 3)

-You can use curl to send the inference request as:
+to send the inference request as:

 curl -v -H "Host: ${SERVICE_HOSTNAME}" -H "Content-Type: application/json" -d $INPUT_PATH http://${INGRESS_HOST}:${INGRESS_PORT}/v2/models/$MODEL_NAME/infer